Zbyszko and the Last Shoot Match

 Stanislaus Zbyszko from the Public Domain

 In late 1910, Zbyszko would take on his greatest opponent, the Great Gama.
-Gama, an undefeated wrestler Gotch and many other champions avoided, was not able to beat Zbyszko the first time they battled.
+Gama, an undefeated wrestler, who Gotch and other champions avoided, was not able to beat Zbyszko the first time they battled.
 The match ended in a draw.
 After this match, Gama solved the puzzle.
-He defeated Zbyszko in all their subsequent matches including the last one in 1928, when both men were pushing 50 years of age.
+Gama defeated Zbyszko in all their later matches including the last one in 1928, when both men were pushing 50 years of age.

 “Strangler” Lewis was part of a promotion group that controlled the World title.
 Lewis was a “hooker’ or legitimate wrestler skilled in submissions.
 He could legitimately beat any wrestler around.
-When he was supposed to win the championship back, if the other wrestler refused, he simply beat him legitimately and took it.
+When Lewis was supposed to win the championship back, if the other wrestler refused, Lewis simply beat him legitimately and took it.

 big-wayne-munn